Esports

 A space designed with your gaming needs in mind.

-The Esports gaming facility is a very exciting addition to the newly renovated lower-level of the JFK Student Center, which also features a brand new food court, conference rooms, bookstore, and more!
-The space was designed through contributions from both American Esports as well as the architectural designs of Kimmel-Bogrette, who created the renovation designs for the JFK Student Center.
+The Luke Trotz Esports Arena is a very exciting addition to the newly renovated lower-level JFK Student Center, which also features a new food court, conference rooms, a bookstore, and more!
+The space was designed through contributions from American Esports and the architectural designs of Kimmel-Bogrette, who created the renovation designs for the JFK Student Center.

 • 18 professional-grade gaming PCs